Max Starks

-Maximillian Weisner Starks IV (born January 10, 1982) is an American former college and professional football player who was an offensive tackle in the National Football League (NFL) for ten seasons.
-He played college football for the University of Florida.
-He was drafted by the Pittsburgh Steelers in the third round of the 2004 NFL Draft, and also played for the San Diego Chargers, St. Louis Rams, and Arizona Cardinals.
+Maximillian Weisner Starks IV (born January 10, 1982) is an American former professional football player who was an offensive tackle for 10 seasons in the National Football League (NFL).
+He played college football for the Florida Gators.
+He was selected by the Pittsburgh Steelers in the third round of the 2004 NFL draft, and also played for the San Diego Chargers, St. Louis Rams, and Arizona Cardinals.

-A longtime fan favorite among Steeler fans, Starks turned to broadcasting after he retired from playing and is currently the sideline reporter for the Pittsburgh Steelers Radio Network.
+A longtime fan favorite among Steeler fans, Starks turned to broadcasting after he retired from playing and is currently the color commentator for the Pittsburgh Steelers Radio Network.

-Early years
+Early life

 Starks was born in Orlando, Florida.
 He attended Orlando Christian School for sixth to eighth graders, where he played basketball and volleyball for the OCS Knights.
 As an eighth grader he wore size 16 shoes; when he had a difficult time finding shoes that fit, he borrowed shoes from NBA star Shaquille O'Neal, who played at the time for the Orlando Magic; Starks was a ball boy for the Magic at that time.
 Starks attended Lake Highland Preparatory School, a private prep school in Orlando.
 He was one of the state's top offensive linemen in 1999, was named to Super Prep's, National Bluechips and Prep Star's high school All-America teams, and was a USA Today honorable mention All-American.
 He was a two-time all-conference selection in basketball.

 College career

 Starks accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Steve Spurrier and coach Ron Zook's Florida Gators football teams from 2000 to 2003.
 During his time as a Gator, he won a Southeastern Conference (SEC) championship ring (2000) and blocked for record-setting Gators quarterbacks Rex Grossman (2000–2002) and Chris Leak (2003).
 As a senior, Starks was a team captain and first-team All-SEC selection.

-While he was a Florida undergraduate, Starks was a member of Alpha Phi Alpha Fraternity.
+While he was a Florida undergraduate, Starks was a member of Alpha Phi Alpha fraternity.
 He graduated from the University of Florida with a bachelor's degree in sociology in 2007.